basp-group/Faceted-HyperSARA/README.md

 ## Real data development

-Most of the instructions reported below refer to the content of the `experiment/real` foler.
+Most of the instructions reported below refer to the content of the `experiment/real` folder.
+To help you in configuring the final scripts, you can use the scripts used for the first submission of the paper (`experiments/archive/mnras_real`) or those proposed by Arwa at an earlier stgae of the development (`experiments/archive/real_data`).

 - All the source files for the solvers are defined in `src/`.
 Any modification to the measurement operator needs to be defined separately in the `measurement-operator` repository, later synchronized fron this project (see the submodules update instructions in the [installation](#installation) section).
 - All user-defined and default parameters are defined in two separate files: